 Weather in Ibiza

-In Ibiza the first hot days are noticeable from the month of May and continue with milder temperatures until late October.
-Rainfall mostly falls in the spring and summer on the island is characterized by being dry and very hot.
-In August and September the temperature rises to 30º C, and the temperature of the water oscillates between 25º - 27º C.
+In Ibiza, the first hot days are noticeable from the month of May and last with milder temperatures until the end of October.
+The rains fall mostly in spring and summer on the island is characterized by being dry and very hot.
+In August and September the temperature rises to 30º C, and the water temperature ranges between 25º - 27º C.

 Due to its island status, the climate in Ibiza is temperateEven in winter the temperature rarely drops below 0 degrees.
 Between December and March, the days are soft and bright.
 Winter visitors they have the incentive to know that at this time the island is a oasis of peace and tranquility, and it is possible to walk on the beach in shirt sleeves, sunbathe, relax in the countryside and practice outdoor sports, making Ibiza an excellent alternative for a weekend getaway.

 From November to April, the average daytime temperature is about 15 ° C, although on hot, sunny days it can rise rapidly to 25 ° C. According to the native population, it never rains more than three days in a row.
 The rest of the time, the sun shines in a clear blue sky.